kengibson1111/go-stdlib/testing/gostdlib-testing-brunparallel/README.md

 # testing - brunparallel

-This example shows how to use b.RunParallel.
+This example shows how to use B.RunParallel.